RayBenefield/transmutation/readme.md

 ## Work Log

+### #9

+So the refactor for my **Rampant.AI** platform went smoothly.
+It took roughly 5 pomodoros (25 minute sessions) and a real time of about 3 hours.
+I refactored away from **RxJS** and to **Transmutation** and promises where **Transmutation** didn't have the feature set needed quite yet.
+The code base went from 320 lines of code to 247 lines of code which is a 22.8125% decrease in code.
+Which is HUGE.
+And it is much cleaner and easier to read.
+I can almost drop **lodash** from that as a dependency as well and keep all my **lodash** functionality in **Transmutation**.
+This session I spent time refactoring and enabled multiple path extending.
+I'm going to work on features that will make **Rampant.AI** cleaner.
+Probably starting with a side effect function as well as potentially an `if` function and some logging helper functions.
+Which I've always wanted.
+Lots of fun stuff that can be done.
+This is just the beginning of **Transmutation**.

 ### #8

 I think it is useable now.
 I added the ability to send in a function in addition